reduxjs/redux/docs/Glossary.md

 type ActionCreator = (...args: any) => Action | AsyncAction;
 ```

 An *action creator* is, quite simply, a function that creates an action.
-Do not confuse the two terms—again, an action is a payload of information, and an action creator is a factory that creates them.
+Do not confuse the two terms—again, an action is a payload of information, and an action creator is a factory that creates an action.

 Calling an action creator only produces an action, but does not dispatch it.
 You need to call the store’s [`dispatch`](api/Store.md#dispatch) function to actually cause the mutation.
 Sometimes we say *bound action creators* to mean functions that call an action creator and immediately dispatch its result to a specific store instance.

-If an action creator needs to read the current state, perform an API call, or a side effect like a routing transition, it should return an [async action](#async-action) instead of an action.
+If an action creator needs to read the current state, perform an API call, or cause a side effect, like a routing transition, it should return an [async action](#async-action) instead of an action.

 ## Async Action